shackbarth/dudley_late/README.md

 2. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

-3. Run `gulp serve` to start the development server.
+3. Run `npm run serve` to start the development server.
 It should automatically open the client in your browser when ready.

 ## Build & development